Ratatam123/HappyRent/README.md

 ### Starting Vagrant

-* cd into the vagrant directory on your local machine
+* cd into the Vagrant directory on your local machine
-* type following commands in the Shell to start up vagrant
+* type following commands in the Shell to start up Vagrant

 ```console
 vagrant up